Dimitar759/virtual_staging_hub-selenium/README.md

 6. User registration and account management.
 7. Secure checkout process.

-### Test Results
+### Test Results Summary

-[Provide a summary of your testing results, including any issues or improvements identified during the testing phase.]

-### Screenshots

-[Include screenshots or images from the project to visually showcase its design and functionality.]
+The site is mostly functioning well with all but one test passing.

 ## Conclusion

 The Interior Design eCommerce Store project represents a significant step forward in the world of interior design and home decor.
-It aims to empower users with the tools and inspiration needed to create beautiful living spaces.
+It aims to empower users with the tools and inspiration needed to create and design different rooms and exteriors virtually.

 Future enhancements and optimizations are planned to ensure that this platform continues to evolve and deliver an exceptional user experience.

-For more information or inquiries, please contact [Your Contact Information].

 ---

-Thank you for taking the time to explore our Interior Design eCommerce Store project.
+Thank you for taking the time to explore our testing of the Interior Design eCommerce Store - Virtual Staging Hub.
 We look forward to your feedback and suggestions!